Jaiprakash defers share sale in Jaypee Infra after prices fall

 On Tuesday, Jaiprakash Associates, which owns about 83 per cent of Jaypee Infratech, had said it would sell 27.9 million shares to institutional investors with an option to increase it by another 70.6 million.

-Jaiprakash Associates Ltd. is an industrial conglomerate with business focus on engineering and construction, cement, power, real estate, expressways, fertilizer, hospitality, healthcare, sports, information technology and education sector.
-The company was founded in 1979 and is based in Noida, Uttar Pradesh.
+Jaiprakash Associates Ltd. is an industrial conglomerate.
+It is into the businesses focused on engineering and construction, cement, power, real estate, expressways, fertilizer, hospitality, healthcare, environment sports, information technology and education sector under the brand name Jaypee Group.
+The company was founded in 1979 and is based in Noida, Uttar Pradesh with an additional office in Delhi.

 - UltraTech to issue NCDs worth $739M to Jaiprakash for buying two cement units